sarog/rmmagent/README.md

 # Fork of the Tactical RMM Agent

-This is a fork of [`wh1te909/rmmagent`](https://github.com/wh1te909/rmmagent) version `1.5.1` with the build scripts imported from `1.4.14` before the source repo [deleted them](https://github.com/wh1te909/rmmagent/commit/3fdb2e8c4833e5310840ca79bf394a53f6dbe990).
+This is a fork of [wh1te909/rmmagent](https://github.com/wh1te909/rmmagent) version `1.5.1` with the build scripts imported from `1.4.14` before the source repo [deleted them](https://github.com/wh1te909/rmmagent/commit/3fdb2e8c4833e5310840ca79bf394a53f6dbe990).
+It is considered the last MIT-licensed release before Amidaware's introduction of the _Tactical RMM License_.

-This `dev` branch is focusing on making the agent on par with 1.7.2 (or latest) features from upstream.
+This `dev` branch is focusing on making the agent on par with 1.7.2 features from upstream.
 It is considered incomplete and unfit for production use, but feel free to test.

 **Please note**: downloadable binaries (executables) will not be provided on this GitHub repository as they will be useless.
 Users are encouraged to [build](#building-the-windows-agent) and [sign](#signing-the-agent) their own executables to guarantee integrity.

 ## Project goals
-- Re-introduce an open source version of the agent while maintaining compat with the server.
+- ~~Re-introduce an open source version of the agent.~~ ✅
-- Backport changes from the upstream project, if possible.
 - Allow anyone to use and modify the agent for whatever they see fit.
   - This includes using any other future open source RMM server/backend.
 - ~~Make the Python dependency optional.~~ ✅
+- De-brand the agent.

 ### Differences between upstream and this repo